GoodDollar/poc3/README.md

 1. From POC2 project, ,copy all json files under /build/contracts/ to /imports/contracts/.

 2. Create “secrets.json” file similar to “secrets-example.json”, use your mnemonic & ropsten API.

-    ⋅⋅*a.
-“Addr” should be the same address that deployed the contracts ⋅⋅*b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)
+    ...“Addr” should be the same address that deployed the contracts ⋅⋅*b.	“pkey”: the above account private key (Verify your key has “0x” prefix, otherwise please add it)
 3. Modify settings.json set “network_id” as follows:
     a.
 6000 (ganache), or